peter0083/las_vegas_hotel_reviews/README.md

 ### Next Step

-- try NLP on the actual reviews
+Try NLP on the actual reviews

 ### Dependencies